 After three months, ginger caused a substantial drop in C – reactive protein, the classic biomarker scientists look for when analysing inflammation levels.

 The solution?
-Buy this excellent bag of Frontier Ginger Root Ground Organic and sprinkle it over any food it enriches the taste of.
+Buy this excellent 1 pound bag of Certified Organic Ground Ginger Root and sprinkle it over any food it enriches the taste of.

 Three – sweet potatoes